bamidele2161/full-blog/README.md

 This project is a full-stack blog application with CRUD (Create, Read, Update, Delete) operations, user authentication, and security measures such as cookies, CSRF protection, authorization, and authentication.

-Getting Started
+## Getting Started

-Clone the Repository:
+Clone the Repository: <br>
-git clone <repository-url>
+`git clone <repository-url>`

-Navigate to the Server Directory: cd server
+Navigate to the Server Directory:<br>
+`cd server`

-Install Dependencies:
+Install Dependencies:<br>
-npm install
+`npm install`

-Set Up Environment Variables:
+### Set Up Environment Variables:

-Create a .env file in the server directory and add the following variables:
+Create a .env file in the server directory using .env.example as the template:

-PORT=3000
-DATABASE_USER=<database-user>
-DATABASE_HOST=<database-host>
-DATABASE_PASSWORD=<database-password>
-DATABASE_NAME=<database-name>
-DATABASE_PORT=<database-port>
-TOKEN_USER_SECRET=<token-user-secret>
-SECRET_COOKIE_KEY=<secret-cookie-key>
-SENDER_EMAIL=<sender-email>
-SENDER_PASSWORD=<sender-password>
-MAIL_HOST=<mail-host>
-MAIL_PORT=<mail-port>

-Run the Backend:
+### Run the Server:

-nodemon index.js
+`nodemon index.js`

+From the root directory, navigate to the Client Directory:<br>
+`cd client`

-Run the Frontend:
+### Run the Client:

-live-server
+`live-server`

-Features
+## Features

-User authentication with secure session management and password hashing.
+- User authentication with secure session management and password hashing.
-CRUD operations for managing blog posts.
+- CRUD operations for managing blog posts.
-CSRF protection to prevent Cross-Site Request Forgery attacks.
+- CSRF protection to prevent Cross-Site Request Forgery attacks.
-Authorization checks to restrict access to certain routes or actions based on user roles.
+- Authorization checks to restrict access to certain routes or actions based on user roles.
-Secure storage of sensitive information such as passwords and tokens.
+- Secure storage of sensitive information such as passwords and tokens.
-Integration with Nodemailer for sending emails (e.g., password reset emails).
+- Integration with Nodemailer for sending emails (e.g., password reset emails).

-Contributing
+## Contributing

 Contributions are welcome!
 Feel free to open issues or pull requests for any improvements or features you'd like to see added to the project.

-License
+## License

 This project is licensed under the MIT License.